Auto Insurance Claim Advice

 Insurance companies will tell you that insurance decisions are not appealable and therefore the claim is closed.

-However, a lawsuit may not be necessarily be barred by the arbitration.
+However, a lawsuit may not be necessarily barred by the arbitration.

-An arbitration decision to the arbitration panel is barred, but a new cause of action in a court of law would make the insurance company reopen the claim, whether they like it or not.
+Another arbitration decision by an arbitration panel is barred, but a new cause of action in a court of law would make the insurance company reopen the claim, whether they like it or not.

 You are entitled to consult with an attorney (and you should) when your insurance company is taking you to arbitration.